ruby-analysis/bundler/index.md

 of `CallSite`s that are linked together in numbered `STEP`s from a `CallStack` node.

 # Let's import!

+OK so now we know a bit about the data we'll be importing, let's get started.

 Delfos comes with an executable for turning these persisted parameters into their corresponding neo4j queries and importing them.